 Cacti is a graphical front-end tool for data systems and data collection.
 Data collection takes place in cron via an external script that feeds the metrics stored in the MySQL® database.

 Cacti uses RRDTool, an open-source recording and data system to store the surveyed data so that it can produce all types of graphs for each dataset.
-You can create all types of graphs that can be displayed and arranged in a number of different ways.
+You can create all types of graphs that can be displayed and arranged in several different ways.

 - Has a developer community that has contributed to plug-ins, scripts, and templates.
 All of this you can use to monitor almost every type of device.

-- Cacti provide modern graphics templating, several data acquisition methods, and out of the box management features.
+- Cacti provides modern graphics templating, several data acquisition methods, and out-of-the-box management features.